HeyItsKebby/EXPERIMENT-2---Numerical-Python/README.md

 # EXPERIMENT-2---Numerical-Python
+Python script/code for the given problems: NORMALIZATION PROBLEM, DIVISIBLE BY 3 PROBLEM

 Instructions:
 Write a Python script/code in the Jupyter Notebook to do the given problems.
 You may submit your Jupyter notebook in the dedicated submission bin.